Interfaith Youth Core

 For example, the University of Saint Joseph launched a 12-credit certificate in interfaith leadership, with the introductory course to the certificate required of all incoming students, and all other elective courses in the certificate meeting general education distribution requirements.
-Two of the current elective course options for the certificate are psychology courses that support the nursing curriculum and now incorporate elements from interfaith studies.
-The University of Saint Joseph is now working to encourage pre-professional faculty in fields outside of nursing to contribute courses that could be revised to satisfy both major and certificate requirements.
+Two of the current elective course options for the certificate are psychology courses revised to incorporate interfaith elements and better support the nursing curriculum.
+The University of Saint Joseph is now working to encourage pre-professional faculty in fields outside of nursing to develop courses in collaboration with their liberal arts colleagues that could be revised to satisfy both major and certificate requirements.
 They have also revised the certificate’s capstone course to be more broadly encompassing of pre-professional fields outside of nursing.

 Opportunities for faculty professional development matter.
 Faculty benefited from workshops and retreats where they worked with colleagues across multiple schools or departments and interacted with working professionals to reconceive their curricular offerings.

 For example, Regis University hosted a three-day interfaith teaching workshop that featured, among other activities, faculty conversations with doctors, interns, and chaplains at a local Catholic hospital about their experiences with religious difference in the hospital setting and what they wish they had learned to prepare them for these experiences.
-Drawing upon practitioner input, workshop participants revised/developed two courses that connect interfaith studies to the nursing and healthcare ethics curriculum.
-In total, workshop participants revised or created ten courses that incorporate elements of interfaith studies, with about half of these courses satisfying general education distribution requirements.
+Drawing upon the health care professionals’ input, workshop participants revised or created ten courses that incorporate elements of interfaith studies, with about half of these courses satisfying general education distribution requirements.
 Regis hopes to build on this effort by engaging faculty from business in redesigning courses to incorporate interfaith perspectives, and long-term, to launch an interfaith studies interdisciplinary minor.

-In yet another case, Shenandoah University launched a new certificate in Religious Diversity and Leadership in the Professions, where students in seven pre-professional tracks will be able to complete a four-course sequence that will better prepare them to navigate religious diversity in their careers.
-Faculty benefited from interaction with local business and other professional leaders in a series of workshops as they moved through the curricular development process.
+In yet another case, Shenandoah University launched a new certificate in Religious Diversity and Leadership in the Professions, where students in seven pre-professional tracks can complete a four-course sequence that will better prepare them to navigate religious diversity in their careers.
+Faculty benefited from interaction with local industry leaders in a series of workshops as they moved through the curricular development process.
 Two of the four courses in the certificate are taught in religion and satisfy general education requirements.
 The other two courses are taught within the student's professional field, one introducing them to how religious diversity shapes their profession and the other an advanced course or internship in which they can apply the knowledge and skills for navigating religious diversity within their professional field.
 For instance, for the pre-professional area of nursing, students can take courses on global health, medical ethics, and spirituality in patient care to satisfy requirements for both major and certificate.